-- 27. On 16 and 17 February 2014, the Athlete took part in the 2-Man Bobsleigh Event at the Sochi Games.
+- 27. On 22 and 23 February 2014, the Athlete took part in the Men's 4-Man Bobsleigh Competition at the Sochi Games.
 The Russian team of which the Athlete was a member finished in fourth place. - 28.
-On 22 and 23 February 2014, the Athlete took part in the Men's 4-Man Bobsleigh Event at the Sochi Games.
-The Russian team of which the Athlete was a member finished in fourth place. - 29.
-Prior to his participation in these events, on 8 February 2014 the Athlete had undergone a doping control test.
-He provided a urine sample, which was allocated the reference number 2868891.
+Prior to his participation in that competition, on 15 February 2014 the Athlete underwent a doping control test.
+He provided a urine sample, which was allocated the reference number 2891908. - 29.
+On 23 February 2014, the Athlete underwent a second doping control test.
+He provided a urine sample, which was allocated the reference number 2889191.

-- 30. On 14 February 2014, the Athlete underwent a second doping control test.
-He provided a urine sample, which was allocated the reference number 2891780. - Neither of the urine samples that the Athlete provided during the doping control tests at the 31.
-Sochi Games tested positive for any prohibited substance.
+30. Neither of the urine samples that the Athlete provided during the doping control tests at the Sochi Games tested positive for any prohibited substance.

-В. Proceedings against the Athlete before the IOC Disciplinary Commission
+B. Proceedings against the Athlete before the IOC Disciplinary Commission